vdouet/AirJukeBox/README.md

 Ex: `192.168.1.145:8000/playerinterface`

+If you want to access the AirJukeBox's web interface from the main device you can use: `localhost:8000/playerinterface`

 ## VIII.
 User interface

 AirJukeBox is a simple audio player and the user can access the following functionalities using the user interface: